nikos-Gk/dialogue-quality-measures/README.md

 -Wachsmuth, H., Naderi, N., Hou, Y., Bilu, Y., Prabhakaran, V., Thijm, T. A., Hirst, G., & Stein, B. (2017).
 Computational argumentation quality assessment in natural language.
 In Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics: Volume 1, Long Papers (pp. 176-187).

+-Welivita, A., & Pu, P. (2020).
+A Taxonomy of Empathetic Response Intents in Human Social Conversations.
+In Proceedings of the 28th International Conference on Computational Linguistics (pp. 4886-4899).

 -Zhang, A., Culbertson, B., & Paritosh, P. (2017).
 Characterizing online discussion using coarse discourse sequences.
 In proceedings of the international AAAI conference on web and social media (Vol. 11, No. 1, pp. 357-366).

 -Zhang, J., Danescu-Niculescu-Mizil, C., Sauper, C., & Taylor, S. J. (2018).
 Characterizing online public discussions through patterns of participant interactions.
 Proceedings of the ACM on Human-Computer Interaction, 2(CSCW), 1-27.

 -Zhang, C., D'Haro, L. F., Chen, Y., Zhang, M., & Li, H. (2024).
 A comprehensive analysis of the effectiveness of large language models as automatic dialogue evaluators.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 38, No. 17, pp. 19515-19524).